 - The green line represents work spent in the sprint.

-- Filled gray line at the top indicates the total size of the sprint backlog.
+- The filled gray line at the top indicates the total size of the sprint backlog.
 In an ideal Scrum this line will be flat, but in real life, the sprint scope is often changed.
-Comparing this line to blue line team can realize why their progress is slower than expected.
+Comparing this line to the blue line team can realize why their progress is slower than expected.